AIDASoft/DD4hep/ReadMe.txt

 - before running the example, initialize the environment:
-  . ./bin/thisILDExDet.sh
+  . ./bin/thisSimpleDetector.sh

 - then you can for example display the ILD detector (toy model):

-  geoDisplay ../compact/ILDEx.xml
+  geoDisplay ../compact/Simple_ILD.xml

 - or convert the compact to an lcdd file:

-  geoConverter -compact2lcdd -input file:../compact/ILDEx.xml -output ILD_toy.lcdd
+  geoConverter -compact2lcdd -input file:../compact/Simple_ILD.xml -output Simple_ILD.lcdd

 - running example tests: